Mosaic (genetics): Trisomies, monosomies, and related conditions

 The most common form of mosaicism found through prenatal diagnosis involves trisomies.
 Although most forms of trisomy are due to problems in meiosis and affect all cells of the organism, some cases occur where the trisomy occurs in only a selection of the cells.
 This may be caused by a nondisjunction event in an early mitosis, resulting in a loss of a chromosome from some trisomic cells.
 Generally, this leads to a milder phenotype than in nonmosaic patients with the same disorder.

 In rare cases, intersex conditions can be caused by mosaicism where some cells in the body have XX and others XY chromosomes (46, XX/XY).
 In the fruit fly Drosophila melanogaster, where a fly possessing two X chromosomes is a female and a fly possessing a single X chromosome is a sterile male, a loss of an X chromosome early in embryonic development can result in sexual mosaics, or gynandromorphs.
 Likewise, a loss of the Y chromosome can result in XY/X mosaic males.

 An example of this is one of the milder forms of Klinefelter syndrome, called 46,XY/47,XXY mosaic wherein some of the patient's cells contain XY chromosomes, and some contain XXY chromosomes.
 The 46/47 annotation indicates that the XY cells have the normal number of 46 total chromosomes, and the XXY cells have a total of 47 chromosomes.

 Also monosomies can present with some form of mosaicism.
 The only non-lethal full monosomy occurring in humans is the one causing Turner's syndrome.
 Around 30% of Turner's syndrome cases demonstrate mosaicism, while complete monosomy (45, X) occurs in about 50–60% of cases.

-Mosaicism need not necessarily be deleterious, though.
+Mosaicism isn't necessarily deleterious, though.
 Revertant somatic mosaicism is a rare recombination event with a spontaneous correction of a mutant, pathogenic allele.
 In revertant mosaicism, the healthy tissue formed by mitotic recombination can outcompete the original, surrounding mutant cells in tissues such as blood and epithelia that regenerate often.
 In the skin disorder ichthyosis with confetti, normal skin spots appear early in life and increase in number and size over time.

 Other endogenous factors can also lead to mosaicism, including mobile elements, DNA polymerase slippage, and unbalanced chromosome segregation.
-Exogenous factors include nicotine and UV radiation].
+Exogenous factors include nicotine and UV radiation.
 Somatic mosaics have been created in Drosophila using X‑ray treatment and the use of irradiation to induce somatic mutation has been a useful technique in the study of genetics.

 True mosaicism should not be mistaken for the phenomenon of X-inactivation, where all cells in an organism have the same genotype, but a different copy of the X chromosome is expressed in different cells.
 The latter is the case in normal (XX) female mammals, although it is not always visible from the phenotype (as it is in calico cats).
 However, all multicellular organisms are likely to be somatic mosaics to some extent.